voidauth/voidauth/README.md

 [authelia](https://www.authelia.com/) An amazing project and heavy inspiration, VoidAuth aims to be less feature-complete but more user friendly

-[lldap](https://github.com/lldap/lldap) Inspiration for user management, a very good selfhosted ldap service
+[lldap](https://github.com/lldap/lldap) Inspiration for user management, a very good self-hosted ldap service